openebs/openebs/k8s-demo/run-mysql-openebs.md

 ==> Evaluation "075e3e0b" finished with status "complete" ubuntu@omm-01:~/demo/maya/spec$
 ```
 Check that the Frontend and the Backend Containers are running.
+Give this a few minutes when launching for the first time, to allow the docker image to be downloaded.

 ```
 ubuntu@osh-01:~$ sudo docker ps
 CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS               NAMES